gleal42/cub3d/README.md

 In this 42 project we are asked to extract information from a .cub file and use that information to draw a 3d maze on the screen using raycasting principles.

-Example of cub file information
+Example of a valid cub file's information:
 ```
 R 1920 1080